TillF/WASA-SED/docs/index.md

 Yang, C.T.
 (1984): Unit stream power equation for gravel.
 Journal of Hydraulic Engineering, ASCE, 110 (12), pp. 1783-1797.

 \[[Table of contents](#toc)]
-## 6 Further relevant literature for the WASA-SED model
+## 6 Further relevant literature and tools for the WASA-SED model

 Bronstert, A., Jaeger, A., Güntner, A., Hauschild, M., Döll, P., and Krol, M. (2000): Integrated modelling of water availability and water use in the semi-arid Northeast of Brazil, Physics and Chemistry of the Earth 25: 227-232.